Page Content

 Becoming a surgical technologist

-Individuals interested in becoming a surgical technologist, must be detail-oriented.
+Individuals interested in becoming surgical technologists must be detail-oriented.
 The work of a surgical technologist is incredibly important to ensure a sterile and well-organized environment in the operating room.
 They need to make sure that all tools are present for the surgery, and accounted for after the surgery is done.
-Attention to detail is essential to success in this role, and errors could be life threatening.
+Attention to detail is essential to success in this role, and errors could be life-threatening.
 Surgical technologists must work well under pressure and have great communication skills.

 Higher education requirements